-To quickly setup replication using Redshift, see Quick Start for HVR into Redshift
+To quickly setup replication using Redshift, see Quick Start for HVR - Redshift.

 HVR uses ODBC connection to the Amazon Redshift clusters.
-The Amazon Redshift ODBC driver version 18.104.22.1686-1 should be installed on the machine from which HVR connects to the Amazon Redshift clusters.
+The Amazon Redshift ODBC driver version 184.108.40.2066-1 must be installed on the machine from which HVR connects to the Amazon Redshift clusters.
 For more information about downloading and installing Amazon Redshift ODBC driver, refer to AWS documentation.

 On Linux, HVR additionally requires unixODBC 2.3.0 or later.

 This section lists and describes the connection details required for creating Redshift location in HVR.

 |The hostname or IP-address of the machine on which the Redshift server is running. |